A Self-Employment Crash Course For Driving Instructors

 If you run your business yourself and are responsible for whether it succeeds or fails, then there’s a good chance you’re self-employed.
 You can find further criteria from HMRC here.

-Once you’ve registered, you have a number of obligations you’ll need to perform in order to stay on the taxman’s good side.
+Once you’ve registered, you have a number of tasks you’ll need to perform in order to stay on the taxman’s good side.
 This includes filing a Self Assessment tax return (more on this below) and declaring your income and expenditure correctly.

 Of course, with this extra responsibility comes some benefits – namely, the opportunity to potentially reduce your tax liability by claiming allowable business expenses.